TRCCL/Spanish/Spanish.md

    -   They spoke (Males) ```Ellos hablaron```
    -   They spoke (Females) ```Ellas hablaron```

-   Spanish is masculune default if there is at least 1 male in the group you use the masculune or use Nosotras for all females besically if you're male you will never say Nosotras
+<span style="color: rgb(0, 250, 0);">Spanish is masculune default if there is at least 1 male in the group you use the masculune or use Nosotras for all females besically if you're male you will never say Nosotras.</span>

 # 3. **Present Progressive Tense ("ing") and Future Tense ("will") Verb Forms of "hablar" (to speak):**
    - Present Progressive: